Uniformly consistent proportion estimation for composite hypotheses via integral equations: "the case of Gamma random variables": Discussion

-For multiple testing a bounded or one-sided null for a Type I location-shift family or an NEF with a separable moment sequence, we have constructed uniformly consistent estimators of the corresponding proportion of false null hypotheses via solutions to Lebesgue-Stieltjes integral equations.
-The strategy proposed in the Discussion section of \cite{Chen:2018a} can be used to adaptively determine the speed of convergence (and hence the tuning parameter $\gamma$) for the proposed estimators.
-The constructions and uniform consistency of the estimators provided here can be easily extended to the setting where the null parameter set belongs to the algebra generated by bounded, one-sided and point nulls.
-Here the term \textquotedblleft algebra\textquotedblright\ refers to the family of sets generated by applying any finite combination of set union, intersection or complement to these three types of nulls.
+The constructions and uniform consistency of the proportion estimators provided here can be easily extended to the setting where the null parameter set belongs to the algebra generated by bounded, one-sided and point nulls.
+Here the term ``algebra'' refers to the family of sets generated by applying any finite combination of set union, intersection or complement to these three types of nulls.
+This covers null sets $\left(-\infty,b\right]$ and $\left[a,b\right]$ that are more conventional in classic textbooks such as \cite{Lehmann:2005}, even though we have chosen null sets $\left(-\infty,b\right)$ and $\left(a,b\right)$ mainly due to how Dirichlet integrals given in \autoref{secResultsPoint} converge to their discontinuous, piecewise linear limiting functions. {Details on how to adapt the constructions and estimators to the null sets $\left(-\infty,b\right]$ and $\left[a,b\right]$ are provided in Section 5 of the supplementary material.}

-The speed of convergence and uniform consistency class for Construction IV and V can be obtained for each non-Gaussian Type I\ location-shift family given in \autoref{secExamples} to which our theory applies.
-Further, for Type I location-shift families where random variables have uniformly bounded variances, uniform consistency of the proposed estimators can be established by slightly adjusting the arguments provided here.
-Moreover, consistency of the proposed estimators for Gaussian and Gamma families can be established for the setting where random variables are weakly dependent but are bivariate Gaussian or Gamma.
-Finally, it is also possible to extend the construction of and the theory on the proposed estimators to multiple testing means of Student t tests.
-Once this is achieved, the estimators can be applied in a wide range of applications, and with the FDR procedure in \cite{Chen:2018d} they can be used for FDR control for multiple testing composite null hypotheses.